Methods

 What is a Method

-is a function with a receiver
+A method is a function with a receiver.

 - A method declaration binds an identifier, the method name, to a method, and associates the method with the receiver's base type.

-" came up with object-oriented programming.
+The term "method" came up with object-oriented programming.

 In an OOP language (like C++ for example) you can define a "class" which encapsulates data and functions which belong together.

-and you need an instance of that class to call such a method.
+Those functions inside a class are called methods and you need an instance of that class to call such a method.

 type item struct { id string price int } func (i *item) process() (string, int) { return i.id, i.price }